Sluggish or Poor Virtual Machine Performance¶

 Virtual Machine Delayed First Boot¶

-When cloud VMs on the range are provisioned and started for the first time, each dedicated VM's underlying Virtual Hard Disk Drive (VHDD) is "instantly" cloned (by reference) from a saved VHDD image.
+When VMs on the Range are provisioned and started for the first time, each dedicated VM's underlying Virtual Hard Disk Drive (VHDD) is "instantly" cloned (by reference) from a saved VHDD image.
 Until the freshly provisioned system is fully "warmed up" (i.e. synchronized between the active VHDD device and the originating, read only, VHDD image), users will not be able to access their VMs.
 This process can take about 15-20 minutes depending on the environment.
 This warm-up process only impacts the first startup of a VM; subsequent startups will be much quicker.

 Custom Desktop Settings Causing Sluggishness¶

 Instructors are free to customize exercise environments, including the ability to change the operating system's graphic settings (e.g. enable 2D/3D rendering effects, enable Compiz (on Linux), switch from XFCE to Gnome DEs, etc).
 If you are using a customized desktop environment like this, the additional CPU and memory resources needed for keeping such desktops properly refreshed can detract from the available resources for services and the OS' system scheduler.
 This can result in an overall slower VM session user experience.
 This can be seen by looking at the system load.
-If load levels are consistently high (or over 1-2 as seen from the Linux "uptime" command), or if you need to enable such multimedia rich settings — then please contact support to request a VM environment with additional CPU and/or memory resources.
+If load levels are consistently high (or over 1-2 as seen from the Linux "uptime" command), or if you need to enable such multimedia rich settings, please contact support to request a VM environment with additional CPU and/or memory resources.
 Note, that adding CPU/memory resources to an existing class/exercise architecture after the fact may require the tearing down and recreation of related instructor and student environments.

 High Network Latency (Based on Location or ISP)¶